 Don’t put off the writing.
 One approach is to write parts of your thesis on a regular schedule.
 Having short pieces to show to your reader or to other students allows for quick feedback.
 Also, writing can help you to synthesize what you are learning, and thus can be invaluable even during the research phase of the project.

 Plan plenty of time for rewrites.
-It is likely that your entire thesis will need to be rewritten at least 2 or 3 times in order for the final thesis to be as good as you are capable of making it.
-Since your faculty reader will need sufficient time to review each draft, this process can easily take two months unless your first draft is in excellent shape already.
+Your thesis will likely need to be rewritten several times in order for the final thesis to be as good as you are capable of making it.
+Your faculty reader will no doubt have substantial recommendations for each of these drafts.
+You should expect such comments and give yourself plenty of time to receive the feedback and make changes that respond to this feedback.
+The “revise and resubmit” process is a standard part of any academic publication.
+Since your faculty reader will need sufficient time to review each draft, this process can easily take two months.
 Remember that even small revisions in one part of your thesis can require changes in several other portions, which is quite time consuming.
-Given the fact that you must be approved to present by May 15, your first completed draft should ideally be finished by April 15 or even earlier.
+Given the fact that you must be approved to present by May 15, your first completed draft should ideally be finished by April 15 or earlier.
 You will, of course, need to work out a specific schedule with your reader.

 Write for your audience.
 Your thesis should be understandable to MES faculty and students, and you might also be writing with an outside client in mind.
 Because of the interdisciplinary nature of environmental studies, we recommend that you avoid the use of jargon specific to one discipline.